KonnexionsGmbH/oranif/test/README.md

 - Creating a Docker virtual machine.
 - Downloading a Docker image with an empty database.
 - Creating a Docker container from the Docker image.
-- Load the sample database from Oracle into the Docker container.
+- Load the database sample schemas from Oracle into the Docker container.

 The following description is based on the Docker image `konnexionsgmbh/db_12_2`  (Oracle Database 12c Release 2) and  the related [sample schemas](https://github.com/oracle/db-sample-schemas/releases/tag/v12.2.0.1).
 In the following examples it is also assumed that the password for the `SYS` schema is `oracle` and the IP address of the Docker container is `192.168.99.109`.